bnnadi/confida-service/docs/VECTOR_DATABASE_GUIDE.md

 ---

-**This vector database integration provides the foundation for intelligent, semantic search capabilities that significantly enhance the InterviewIQ platform's ability to deliver personalized, relevant content to users.**
+**This vector database integration provides the foundation for intelligent, semantic search capabilities that significantly enhance the Confida platform's ability to deliver personalized, relevant content to users.**